julius-Calvin/julius-Calvin/README.md

 *_(April 2025 – Present)_*

 * **Spearheading the UI/UX design** for key platform components, including the user login form and main dashboard, prioritizing intuitive navigation and a modern, responsive user experience for the IT-Today event.
-    * Designing wireframes and mockups using [mention tools like Figma, Adobe XD, etc.] to visualize user flows before implementation.
+    * Designing wireframes and mockups using Figma to visualize user flows before implementation.
 * **Developing and implementing** interactive and responsive frontend features for the IT-Today platform using **React and Tailwind**.
 * **Managing frontend logic** for user authentication flows, dynamic data presentation on the dashboard, and ensuring smooth user interactions.
     *  **Integrating frontend components** with backend APIs to fetch and display real-time data for the dashboard and user profiles.